wobkenh/simplematcomponents/projects/simplemattable/readme.md

 ## Contributing

-The Sourcecode is in a private repository for now.
+The Sourcecode is in a public github repository.
+You may contribute by opening pull requests if you have any nice ideas for improvements, new features, bugfixes, unittests, ...

-If anyone is interested in contributing or seeing the source code, email me and I will transfer this library to a public github or gitlab repository.
+If there are any problems or if you have any questions, feel free to contact me.
-For my email address, see the [authors section](#authors).
+You can find my email address in the [authors section](#authors).

-I plan on publishing SimpleMatTable on github in the future, even if noone has interest in contributing, but I first want to write some more proper unit tests.
-Of course, if someone is interested in writing some nice unit tests, be my guest and e-mail me that you are interested. :)

 ## Versioning